MoizArif/dl-serverless/README.md

 ```
 $ ifconfig
 ```
-Install all requirements and build the serverless environment
+Install all requirements and build the serverless environment.
+For Kubernetes deployments, run this command only on the master node of the Kubernetes cluster, not on the worker nodes.

 ```
 $ make install